Hokkaido Guided Backcountry Skiing

 This is Hokkaido …

-AAI's Hokkaido Ski Program is designed to provide seven full days of skiing or riding, all of which takes full advantage of a combination of both backcountry and sidecountry on the island.
-The program starts with a couple of days skiing out of resorts and then graduates to a variety of different venues.
+AAI's Hokkaido Ski Program is designed to provide an amazing trip of skiing or snowboarding, all of which takes full advantage of a combination of both backcountry and sidecountry on the island.

 The itinerary is not completely set before the trip.
 It will be determined specifically by the weather and snowpack.
 Some trips will have a bigger focus on tree skiing, whereas others will attempt one or more of the area's volcanoes.
 Regardless of what combination you experience on the program, one thing is certain: you will have an incredible experience.